You got Tropical Storm Danny moving up there, and you got other storms moving in.

 I do think there is a window for President Obama to rally Democrats, and he can begin doing that.

-So, you know, we thought it fitting to come out stand out for today with the procession.
+So, you know, we thought it fitting to come out and stand out today with the procession.

-A union thug reduced the snivels along the processional route, saying, Yeah, we just wanted to come out and show up.
+A union thug reduced the snivels along the processional route saying, yeah, we just wanted to come out and show.

-Just as there are memos from the Obama White House, making sure that there are pro-Obama supporters at town hall meetings, and they're coming from the various unions.
+There was a memo that went out to make sure that there were people lining the streets, just as there are memos from the Obama White House making sure that there are pro-Obama supporters at town hall meetings, and they're coming from the various unions.

-On Anderson Cooper 180 last night, uh Cooper said, Look, Vice President Biden said perhaps that uh Senator Kennedy's death would be a catalyst to push through health care reform.
+On Anderson Cooper 180 last night, Cooper said, look, Vice President Biden said perhaps that Senator Kennedy's death would be a catalyst to push through health care reform.

 Do you see that's a possibility?